-The first-click model has attributed all of the revenue from the sale to the Google ad that inspired the sales journey.
+If we refer to our example, we can see that the first-click model has attributed all of the credit to the Google ad that inspired the sales journey.

 100% of the credit for a conversion is attributed to the final channel that the buyer interacted with.

-The last-click model has attributed all of the revenue from the sale to the retargeting ad on Facebook.
+In the example above, we can see that the last-click model has attributed all of the credit to the retargeting ad on Facebook.

-The credit for the conversion or sale is distributed evenly across each channel a buyer interacted with through the entire buying journey.
+The credit for the conversion is distributed evenly across each channel a buyer interacted with throughout the entire buying journey.

-The linear attribution model has divided all of the revenue from the sale equally across the entire conversion path.
+In our example, the linear attribution model would divide all of the credit from the sale equally across the entire conversion path.

-The revenue from the sale is distributed to all marketing touchpoints, but the most recent touchpoints receive a higher percentage of credit.
+The credit from the sale is distributed to all marketing touchpoints, but the most recent touchpoints receive a higher percentage.

-The first and last touchpoints both receive 40% of the credit for a conversion and the remaining 20% is spread evenly across any touchpoints in the middle of the journey.
+The first and last touchpoints both receive 40% of the credit for a conversion.
+The remaining 20% is spread evenly across any touchpoints in the middle of the journey.

 The position-based model has allocated 40% credit to the Google ad and Facebook ad.
 The remaining touchpoints share the remaining 20% credit.